C++98 OOP: Inheritance and Polymorphism

 send_command(uart, cmd, sizeof(cmd)); // 通过 UART 发送

-send_command(spi, cmd, sizeof(cmd)); // 通过 SPI 发送This design is particularly common in the driver layer.
-UART, SPI, and I2C look completely different, but at the "send data" and "receive data" level, they can share an abstract interface.
-The upper-layer protocol processing logic depends only on the interface, not on any specific hardware, which greatly improves code portability and testability.
+send_command(spi, cmd, sizeof(cmd)); // 通过 SPI 发送This design pattern is particularly common in driver layers.
+UART, SPI, and I2C peripherals may appear completely different, but at the level of "sending data" and "receiving data," they can share a common abstract interface.
+Upper-layer protocol logic depends solely on the interface, not on specific hardware, which significantly improves code portability and testability.

 2.4 Virtual Destructors

-As long as you intend to manage the lifecycle of a derived class object through a base class pointer, the base class's destructor must be virtual.
-Otherwise, when delete the base class pointer, only the base class's destructor will be called, and the resources held in the derived class will be completely unreleased.
+If you intend to manage the lifetime of derived class objects via base class pointers, the base class destructor must be virtual.
+Otherwise, when deleteing a base class pointer, only the base class destructor will be called, and resources held by the derived class will never be released.

 class BadBase {